Paneer Puff…. before I even start properly:

 This is crucial and the one thing I almost forgot.
 Puff pastry needs to be thawed or it’ll crack and be sad.
 I left mine out for about 30 mins. - Make the filling.

-Toss in onions, bell pepper, and ginger-garlic paste.
+Put in onions, bell pepper, and ginger-garlic paste.
 Cook till fragrant.

 Finish with lemon juice and coriander.
 Taste.
 Dance around the kitchen because it smells amazing. - Assemble the puffs.